Yuri09-hub/Electronic-Voting-System/README.md

 This ensures system stability and robustness.

 👤 Author

 Developed by Yuri Rodrigues
 📍 Angola

 📜 License

 This project is released for personal development and learning purposes.

-You are free to study, modify, and reuse the code for non-commercial use.
+You are free to study, modify, and reuse the code.